-Have identified a UMass faculty member who is committed to mentoring and engaging the student in their dissertation research.
+- Have identified a UMass faculty member who is committed to mentoring and engaging the student in their dissertation research.
 Students can have their own family research project or support a faculty member’s research.

 The recipients will be responsible for providing periodic updates on their reserach progress throughout the year of the fellowship award.
-Awardees will be required to attend three roundtable sessions at the Center for Research on Families to briefly present the research assistantship topic to other student award recipients (May 2015 to introduce the project and then during the fellowship year 2015-2016: Oct.
-2015 and April 2016).
-The student will also be invited to CRF’s awards ceremony.
+Awardees will be required to attend three events at the Center for Research on Families.
+(April 2016 to introduce the award and research, Fall 2016 for the CRF Dinner and Reception, and Fall 2016 to present the research at a roundtable).
 Awards are processed through the UMass Financial Aid Office and posted to student’s university account as a fellowship.

 Please submit the following and complete the webform below.

 Upload an up-to-date C.V. (including academic and work experience, publications, etc)

 Ask your faculty mentor to send a confidential letter of support directly to CRF (see below).
 The letter should briefly describe the faculty member’s commitment to working with you on this family research project for the academic year of the award, as well as their investment in mentoring your own research aspirations.